Meshcapade/SMPL_blender_addon/README.md

 There are a few ways to get Meshcapade avatars into Blender.
 One way is to create and download free avatars from our platform, [meshcapade.me](meshcapade.me).
 You can create up to 5 free avatars a day, or you can purchase credits to be able to do more than that.

 Academic or commercial license customers of the SMPL Model (aka Licensed Users) can get an additional component to the plugin that allows them to add an unlimited number of SMPL bodies directly to their scenes.
 They can either create avatars from scratch, or they can load .npz files that contain not only body shape definitions but animations as well.
-Both of these methods support SMPLH (to a limited extent), SMPLX and SUPR bodies and you can create an unlimited number of avatars using these two methods.
+Both of these methods support SMPL-H (to a limited extent), SMPL-X and SUPR bodies and you can create an unlimited number of avatars using these two methods.

 ## Pose Correctives